-- 23. Pier 27 is the most suitable location for a new, international cruise ship terminal on the San Francisco waterfront, due to its size, its apron length and width, structural integrity, and the availability of the infrastructure to easily supply the cruise ships with shoreside power.
+- 24. Pier 27 is the most suitable location for a new, international cruise ship terminal on the San Francisco waterfront, due to its size, its apron length and width, structural integrity, and the availability of the infrastructure to easily supply the cruise ships with shoreside power.
 Other cruise ship berthing sites on the Northeastern Waterfront are also necessary to accommodate the annual ship calls.
-Sites that are viable as secondary sites for ship calls include Pier 35 and Piers 30-32. - 24.
+Sites that are viable as secondary sites for ship calls include Pier 35 and Piers 30-32. - 25.
 The use of the San Francisco Waterfront for special events may provide a unique opportunity to achieve several key objectives of the SAP, including bringing more people to the waterfront and increasing the public's enjoyment of the Bay.
-If special events use of the San Francisco Waterfront, including the designated open water basins, is consistent with the integrated public benefits identified in Finding 15, the use is temporary and provides public benefits to balance the temporary impacts which are commensurate with the size and duration of the event, then such a use could be found consistent with the SAP. - 25.
+If special events use of the San Francisco Waterfront, including the designated open water basins, is consistent with the integrated public benefits identified in Finding 15, the use is temporary and provides public benefits to balance the temporary impacts which are commensurate with the size and duration of the event, then such a use could be found consistent with the SAP. - 26.
 The 2000 amendment required four open water basins for the purpose of preserving or opening up views of the Bay, connecting public access and public plazas with the Bay, providing areas for temporary and transient berthing and mooring along the San Francisco Waterfront and creating opportunities to develop recreational access to the water.
 To maintain the balance of public benefits with public and private development, it is necessary that the area from China Basin to Pier 35 still contain four open water basins, without other permanent uses, such as marinas or cruise ship berthing being sited in these open water basins.
 Proposals for non-conforming uses that prevent achieving the open water basin purposes in any of the designated open water basins can only be approved if a new, alternative open water basin within the area between China Basin and Pier 35 is identified and established through a future amendment of the SAP.
-The 2012 amendment establishes a policy requiring a public planning process and the timely identification of a substitute open water basin for the Northeast Wharf Open Water Basin. - 26.
-The removal of Pier 31 could create a suitable replacement for the Northeast Wharf Open Water Basin between Piers 29 and Pier 33.
-In combination with the removal of the shed at the tip of Piers 27-29 to create a pier-end public space, providing public access on the north side of Pier 29, opening Pier 29 1⁄2 public access and providing the Bayside History walk in Pier 29, the open water basin created here could provide similar benefits as those eliminated by developing the primary cruise terminal at Pier 27, eliminating the Northeast Wharf Open Water Basin and retaining the Pier 23 shed. - 27.
-These benefits are necessary to the health, safety and welfare of the public in the entire Bay Area because the San Francisco Waterfront is a unique recreation, transportation and economic resource for the entire region.
-Over 250,000 Bay Area residents commute to San Francisco daily to work, and every year, 4.9 million Bay
+The 2012 amendment establishes a policy requiring a public planning process and the timely identification of a substitute open water basin for the Northeast Wharf Open Water Basin.
+In 2014, the Port and BCDC conducted a planning study that identified a potential replacement Open Water Basin next to the Ferry Plaza behind the Ferry Building. - 27.
+The 2000 SFWSAP amendment required the creation of Open Water Areas, which are those areas of the Bay not designated as Open Water Basins, as part of the identified public benefits provided by the Port.
+Open Water Policy 1(d), in part, required the Port to remove the deck and pilings that form the "valley" between Pier 15 and Pier 17, and non-historic additions to the Pier 15 and Pier 17 sheds, or to remove an equal or greater amount of fill at a different location if a project proposed to retain a portion of that fill.
+The subsequent development of the Exploratorium, a world-class science museum (Permit No. 2006.009.04), resulted in a net reduction of 21,410 square feet of fill but did